seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 <p> The purpose of this tutorial is to help you understand how to extend the functionality of string-based behavioral constraints to suit your custom constraints.
 If the answer to any of these questions is "yes" or "maybe" then keep reading:
 <ul>
     <li>Does your constraint involve a statistical function (such as "precision") that is not currently supported by the Engine? </li>
-    <li>Do you have an alternative method for bounding your constraint that is not currently supported by the Engine? </li>
+    <li>Do you have an alternative method for bounding a base variable in the constraint that is not currently supported by the Engine? </li>
 </ul>
 </p>
 <h3 class="my-4">Introduction</h3>